Master hexagonal architecture in Rust

 If an Author is deleted, do we require that all of their posts are deleted atomically, or is it acceptable for their posts to be accessible for a short time after the deletion of the author?

-In the first case, authors and posts _must_ be part of the same domain, since the deletion of an author is atomic with the deletion of their blog posts.
+In the first case, authors and posts must be part of the same domain, since the deletion of an author must be atomic with the deletion of their blog posts.

 In the second case, authors and posts could theoretically be represented as separate domains, which communicate to coordinate deletion events.